 Speciality: Equine surgery (09 Dec 1998)

 What does your background bring to the job?
 Each of us in our working professional lives face the possibility of something going wrong.
 And some of the things that go wrong in our job can have life changing effects.
 When things go wrong, if they are not managed well and with empathy, the consequences for the veterinarian involved can be tragic.
-I had a catastrophe event early in my veterinary career and know exactly the effect these instances have on people.
-Because of this I feel uniquely qualified to be able to assess equine cases ‘when things go wrong’, always with the veterinarian in mind ensuring the assessment process is quick, fair, just and empathetic.
+I had a catastrophic event early in my veterinary career and know exactly the effect these instances have on people.
+Because of this I feel uniquely qualified to be able to assess equine cases 'when things go wrong', always with the veterinarian in mind ensuring the assessment process is quick, fair and empathetic.

 What do you enjoy about your Board role?
 Veterinarians, especially newer graduates, often feel vulnerable, and have a genuine concern that the mistake they made may mean they will lose their job, or worse, their ability to practice.
 Over my time with the VPIS I've been involved in many memorable case investigations.
 And the one aspect of these cases that stands out for me is about the reassurance we can give to younger vets when something goes wrong.

-Final Word: VPIS indemnity insurance is there to advocate for the vet and rectify and compensate for mistakes that can happen.
-Life still goes on, and luckily, I’ve had no instances where a mistake has resulted in a vet losing their practicing certification.
+Final Word: VPIS is there to advocate for the vet and rectify and compensate for mistakes that can happen.
+Life still goes on, and luckily, I've had no instances where a mistake has resulted in a vet losing their practicing certification.

 VPIS Board since 2014